imaginaryusername/spec/getblocktemplate2.md

 syntax="proto3";

 service API {
-  // The following three RPCs are expected to be implemented by the Bitcoin node software.
+  // The following two RPCs are expected to be implemented by the Bitcoin node software.
   // They may be proxied by a mining pool or any other public server. rpc TemplateStream (Subscribe) returns (stream Template) {}
   rpc SubmitBlock (Template) returns (SubmissionResponse) {}